Gas servicing and access to your home

 Missed appointments

-If you do not allow us access at the appointed time, we will make every attempt to contact you - by phone call, email, and text – to rearrange the appointment for a time convenient to you.
-We will also write to you informing you of our access procedure.
+If you do not allow us access at the appointed time, we will make every attempt to contact you - by phone call, email and text – to rearrange the appointment for a time convenient to you.
+We will also write to you outlining our right to access the property.
+The engineer will also place a sticker on your door to prompt contact.

-We will then instruct the engineer to place a sticker on your door to prompt contact.
-If contact is still not forthcoming, we will ask our solicitor to write to you requesting formal access.
-At every step of the way, we will try calling you and asking that you make a suitable appointment to allow our engineer access.
+If we still do not hear from you, our solicitor will write to you requesting formal access.
+Throughout, we will continue to try calling you to make a suitable appointment to allow our engineer access.
 We will also ask your Housing & Neighbourhoods Officer to visit.

 When your previous gas safety certificate is due to expire and we have still not gained access, we will begin one of our final steps.
-This will either be to prepare the paperwork necessary to gain a court injunction for access, or to send you an Intention to Cap letter, which means we will cap your gas meter on the expiry date to ensure no gas can enter the property, therefore making it Gas Safe.
+This will either be to prepare the paperwork necessary to gain a court injunction for access, or to send you an 'Intention to Cap' letter, which means we will cap your gas meter on the expiry date to ensure no gas can enter the property, to make it Gas Safe.

-There will a £50 charge, payable by you, if and when we need to re-attend to uncap and carry out a service if this action is taken.
+If and when we need to access to uncap and carry out a service you will be charged £50.
 Court action means all court costs involved in the injunction, and any fine imposed by the judge, will be added directly to your rent account, should the judge deem we have taken all reasonable steps to gain access for the service.
+Most tenants allow access on the first or second visit.
+However, there are still a small number where we have had to take legal action.
+In the last 12 months, we have won three cases at court and in each instance been awarded costs by the judge against the tenant.